bswhitneyWM/Data410-Project4/index.md

 ## Theorteical Discussion

-Light Gradient Boosted Machine, or LightGBM for short, ...
+Light Gradient Boosted Machine, or LightGBM for short, is an open gradient boosting framework for machine learning.

 ## Application